 The acidity of a solution is the concentration of H+ (protons) [or H3O+] in water.
-An acid is a substance that can lose one more H+.
-A base is a substance that can pick up H+.
+An acid is a substance that loses H+.
+A base is a substance that gains an extra H+.

 AH + B → A– + BH+

-When an acid (AH) reacts with a base (B), H+ is transferred.
-Water can behave as an acid or a base – it is amphoteric.
+When an acid (AH) reacts with a base (B), the H+ is transferred.
+Water is an amphoteric molecule that can act as an acid or a base.

 HA + H2O → A– + H3O+